cjpalmer330/forage-jpmc-swe-task-1/README.md

-# JPMC Task 1
+# JPMC Task 3
-Starter repo for task 1 of the JPMC software engineering program
+This repository was used to complete task 1 of JPMC's Software Engineering Forage program, where I was given most of this repository, and told to make certain changes to meet the requirements.